codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

    pair: Parameters; wsrep_on

-Defines whether the node participates in replication.
+Defines whether replication takes place for updates from the current session.

 +-------------------------+---------------------+-----------------------------------+
 | **System Variable**     | *Name:*             | ``wsrep_on``                      |